-- Business rules require each identified need to be addressed.

-o When an identified need requires a Waiver funded service the CRM/Social Service Specialist is required to identify the specific provider and the service type that will address this need.

-- The CRM/Social Service Specialist is required to provide sufficient documentation to allow the provider and the participant to know what the provider's responsibilities are.

-o When a provider or service has not been identified the plan reflects the steps in place to identify either the service or the provider.

-- When the service or provider is identified the PCSP is amended to reflect the updated plan.
+- o The identified needs populate the Person-Centered Service Plan. - Business rules require each identified need to be addressed. - o When an identified need requires a Waiver funded service the CRM/Social Service Specialist is required to identify the specific provider and the service type that will address this need. - The CRM/Social Service Specialist is required to provide sufficient documentation to allow the provider and the participant to know what the provider's responsibilities are. - o When a provider or service has not been identified the plan reflects the steps in place to identify either the service or the provider. - When the service or provider is identified the PCSP is amended to reflect the updated plan.